-reptile, a cold-blooded animal with tough, scaly skin that uses it surroundings to control its body temperature scale, a thick, small disc on the outside of the bodies of some animals, such as fish and reptiles (scales)
+mammal, n. an animal that usually gives birth, has hair, feeds milk from its own body to its young, and is warm-blooded reptile, n. a cold-blooded animal with tough, scaly skin that uses its surroundings to control its body temperature scale, n. a thick, small disc on the outside of the bodies of some animals, such as fish and reptiles (scales)

-temperature, the measurement of how hot or cold something isconstant, not changing very much and staying steady and evencold-blooded, having a body temperature that changes with the temperature of the environment warm-blooded, being able to control internal body temperature by making heat within the body and having ways to cool the body down when needed
+temperature, n. the measurement of how hot or cold something is constant, adj. not changing very much and staying steady and even cold-blooded, adj. having a body temperature that changes with the temperature of the environment warm-blooded, adj. being able to control internal body temperature by making heat within the body and having ways to cool the body down when needed

-Vocabulary Chart for "Warm-Blooded and Cold-Blooded Animals" Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words Vocabulary mammal reptile scale cold-blooded warm-blooded constant temperature Multiple-Meaning Core Vocabulary Words Sayings and Phrases
+Vocabulary Chart for "Warm-Blooded and Cold-Blooded Animals" Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words Vocabulary mammal reptile scale cold-blooded warm-blooded constant temperature Multiple-Meaning Sayings and Phrases

 - Review the Main Idea and Supporting Details chart to the whole group.
-Explain that in the read-aloud, the focus was on finding the main idea.
+Explain that in the Read-Aloud, the focus was on finding the main idea.
 During the reading, the focus will be on identifying the main idea and supporting details.
 Explain that supporting details support the main idea.
 Supporting details are facts or details that tell you more about the main idea. - Explain to students that today's reading is also about warm- and coldblooded animals. - Tell students that today's chapter is called "Warm-Blooded and Cold-Blooded Animals." - Ask students to turn to the Table of Contents, locate the chapter, and then turn to the first page of the chapter.

-4 Animals Warm-Blooded Animals
+Chapter Warm-Blooded and Cold-Blooded Animals